-- 3.8.1 Applicants may claim they cannot return to South Africa due to the fact that there is a serious risk that they will be imprisoned on return and that prison conditions in South Africa are so poor as to amount to torture or inhuman treatment or punishment. - 3.8.2 The guidance in this section is concerned solely with whether prison conditions are such that they breach Article 3 of ECHR and warrant a grant of Humanitarian Protection.
+- 3.8.1 Applicants may claim that they cannot return to South Africa due to the fact that there is a serious risk that they will be imprisoned on return and that prison conditions in South Africa are so poor as to amount to torture or inhuman treatment or punishment. - 3.8.2 The guidance in this section is concerned solely with whether prison conditions are such that they breach Article 3 of the ECHR and warrant a grant of Humanitarian Protection.
 If imprisonment would be for a Refugee Convention reason, or in cases where for a Convention reason a prison sentence is extended above the norm, the claim should be considered as a whole but it is not necessary for prison conditions to breach Article 3 in order to justify a grant of asylum. - 3.8.3 Consideration.
-According to the U.S. Department of State, the majority of South Africa's 237 operational prisons did not meet international standards in 2008, and prison conditions did not always meet the country's minimum legal requirements.
-Overcrowding remains a problem.
-According to the Judicial Inspectorate of Prisons (JIP) report for the period from April 2007 to 31 March 2008, there were 165,987 prisoners in facilities designed to hold 114,559 inmates. - 3.8.4 The JIP reported that there were 1,136 prison deaths in 2007-08, 1,056 of them from natural causes, including HIV/AIDS.
-The remaining eighty deaths were the result of suicides, assaults, or accidents.
-The Department of Correctional Services had 16 centres dispensing Anti-retroviral (ARV) therapy to approximately 3,500 sentenced prisoners during the year. - 3.8.5 According to the JIP, there were 1,498 complaints of assault by inmates on inmates and 1,004 complaints of assault by staff on inmates during the reporting period from April 2007 to 31 March 2008.
-There were also several reports of physical and sexual abuse by both prison officials and prisoners.
-Some detainees awaiting trial reportedly contracted HIV/AIDS through rape.
-Corruption remains a problem within prisons, although in most cases correctional services officials are either suspended or fired following an investigation.
-According to the JIP 2007-08 report, there were 392 complaints of corruption during the annual reporting period. - 3.8.6 In 2008, the Government permitted independent monitoring of prison conditions, including visits by human rights organisations to 83% of facilities.
-In total, the JIP received and recorded 158,362 complaints from prisoners. - 3.8.7 Conclusion.
-Whilst prison conditions in South Africa are poor, conditions are unlikely to reach the Article 3 threshold.
-Therefore, even where applicants can demonstrate a real risk of imprisonment on return to South Africa a grant of Humanitarian Protection will not generally be appropriate.
-However, the individual factors of each case should be considered to determine whether detention will cause a particular individual in his particular circumstances to suffer treatment contrary to Article 3, relevant factors being the likely length of detention the likely type of detention facility and the individual's age and state of health.
-Where in an individual case treatment does reach the Article 3 threshold a grant of
+According to the U.S. Department of State, most prisons did not meet international standards in 2007, and prison conditions did not always meet the country's minimum legal requirements.
+Overcrowding remained a problem during 2007.
+According to the governmental Judicial Inspectorate of Prisons (JIP) there were 161,674 prisoners in custody in facilities designed to hold 115,327 inmates. - 3.8.4 The JIP reported that there were 1,315 prison deaths in 2006, 1,249 of them from natural causes, including HIV/AIDS.
+The remaining deaths were the result of suicides, assaults, or accidents.
+Anti-retroviral (ARV) therapy was reportedly provided in prisons during 2007, but the percentage of HIV-positive prisoners receiving this treatment was unknown. - 3.8.5 Prison employees and other prisoners allegedly abused and assaulted prisoners physically and sexually during 2007.
+Official corruption was reportedly also a problem.
+In many cases police or correctional officers were suspended or expelled from their services for, among other offences, stealing food and money from prisoners, colluding with prisoners in escape attempts, and providing drugs to inmates.
+In October 2007, the Department of Correctional Services (DCS) reported that a total of 93 officials, including senior managers, had been investigated for corruption during the 12-month period ending in March 2007.
+Of these, 43 had been found guilty and fired, 22 received warnings, and 13 cases were dismissed; investigations of the remaining officials were still in progress. - 3.8.6 In 2007, the Government reportedly permitted independent monitoring of prison conditions, including visits by human rights organizations.
+According to the JIP's annual report, independent prison visitors collectively spent a total of 99,633 hours visiting all 237 prisons, and interviewed tens of thousands of prisoners.
+Their observations, including prisoner complaints, were reported monthly to the JIP.
+The judicial inspectorate also visited all prisons regularly. - 3.8.7 Conclusion.
+Whilst prison conditions in South Africa are poor, they are unlikely to reach the minimum level of severity required to reach the Article 3 threshold.
+Therefore, even where applicants can demonstrate a real risk of imprisonment on return to South Africa, a grant of Humanitarian Protection will not generally be appropriate.
+However, the individual factors of each case should be considered to determine whether detention will cause a particular individual in his or her particular circumstances to suffer treatment contrary to Article 3, relevant factors being the likely length of detention, the likely type of detention facility, and the individual's age and state of health.
+Where in an individual case treatment does reach the Article 3 threshold a grant of Humanitarian Protection will be appropriate.